 Provider Expertise

-Amount of filler needed
+Amount of Filler Needed

-Clinic Reputation
+Clinic Reputation & Demand

 Well-known or highly reviewed clinics might charge more due to their established trust and reliability in delivering satisfactory outcomes.
+Well-known clinics and high-demand metro practices often charge more due to their reputation and location.
+In 2025, popular coastal markets are trending toward $900โ$1,200 per syringe, while Midwest and rural areas average closer to $650โ$850.

 Frequency of Treatment

-Specials, Promotions and Packages
+Specials, Packages, and Financing

 Overhead Costs